friethjof/anyon_Hubbard_model/README.md

 ## Test

-Execute the following line to test the code:
+Execute the following line in the main directory to test the code:

 ```bash
 python -m unittest discover